-This work has implications in HCQ PK, both in vitro and in vivo, particularly in the context of the cancer clinical trial in solid tumors by Barnard et al. (2014), in which there was no correlation between HCQ concentrations in the tumor and plasma.
-Further data are needed to investigate the concentration/time relationship of this effect and possible maximum values of lysosome volume fractions that are achievable in vitro.
-For this study, we modeled the lysosomal compartment as increasing linearly with time, although it is more likely that this effect follows a hyperbolic trend-increasing rapidly and leveling off to eventually reach a pseudomaximum.
-It is also likely that this effect is due to overall exposure to HCQ (AUC) rather than time or concentration alone, but to investigate that, a significant number of time points and concentrations are necessary in conjunction with subsequent PK analysis to maintain a connection between the lysosomal biogenesis mechanism and PK outcome.
+This work has implications in HCQ PK, both in vitro and in vivo, particularly in the context of the cancer clinical trial in solid tumors by Barnard et al., where there was no correlation between HCQ concentrations in the tumor and plasma (Barnard et al., 2014).
+Further data is needed to investigate the concentration/time relationship of this effect and possible maximum values of lysosome volume fractions that are achievable in vitro.
+For this study we modeled the lysosomal compartment as increasing linearly with time, although it is more likely that this effect follows a hyperbolic trend - increasing rapidly, and leveling off to eventually reach a pseudomaximum.
+It is also likely that this effect is due to overall exposure to HCQ (AUC) rather than time or concentration alone, but to investigate that a significant number of timepoints and concentrations are necessary in conjunction with subsequent PK analysis to maintain a connection between the lysosomal biogenesis mechanism and PK outcome.
 In addition, a comprehensive PK/PD study connecting increasing tissue concentrations over the long term with an increase in lysosomal volume of tissues is warranted to truly confirm whether this phenomenon is important to consider in vivo.

-Authorship Contributions
+Author Contributions